Should I Become a Billing Clerk?

 Step 3: Gain Experience

-Since many employers require their billing clerks to have some sort of experience prior to being hired - either through employment, apprenticeships or internships - students should consider exploring one of these options while completing their education.
+Since many employers require their billing clerks to have some sort of experience prior to being hired, either through employment, apprenticeships or internships, students should consider exploring one of these options while completing their education.
 Additionally, getting a job while going to school lets students apply what they are learning.
-Entry-level billing clerk jobs may be posted on online job boards, and school guidance counselors may also have some leads.
 Websites, books and school career centers have resources to help aspiring billing clerks prepare their resumes.

-- Consider pursuing a degree.
 Any associate's degree program with a concentration in accounting can fulfill the educational requirement of an employer looking for billing clerks with postsecondary training.
-An Associate in Applied Science with an emphasis in accounting or an Associate of Applied Business in Business Administration with a concentration in accounting both typically cover accounts receivable and payable, business and corporation tax, payroll tax, federal income tax and bookkeeping.
+Moreover, some employers prefer applicants who've earned one of these 2-year degrees.
+An Associate in Applied Science with an emphasis in accounting or an Associate of Applied Business in Business Administration with a concentration in accounting typically covers accounts receivable and payable, business and corporation tax, payroll tax, federal income tax and bookkeeping.
 Additionally, learning Excel, QuickBooks and other accounting software may increase marketability in the workplace.